-I am writing you this open letter so that maybe, just maybe, the discussions and requests we have had thus far be taken more seriously.
+I am writing this open letter so that maybe, just maybe, the discussions and requests we have had thus far may be taken more seriously.

-The RR or Return Receipt feature in your e-mail program is basically frivolous.
-Being the recipient, in this case me, can decline/disregard the request for a return receipt as I do for every request I get, what’s the point?
+The RR or Return Receipt feature in your email program is frivolous.
+Being the recipient, I can decline/disregard the request for a return receipt as I do for every request I get.
+What’s the point?

-I don’t particularly appreciate you wanting to know when I opened or received your e-mail — that is my business.
+I do not particularly appreciate you wanting to know when I opened or received your email — that is my business.
 Especially when it comes to day-to-day communications.
 Note I said opened/received.
-RR does not mean that I’ve read your message.
+Your RR does not mean that I’ve read your message.

-Why do you include an RR request with every single e-mail you send?
+Why do you include an RR request with every single email you send?
 Are you trying to babysit the person on the other side?
 Is it curiosity or just being nosy?
-What am I to think after nicely asking that you please refrain from having an RR request on every single e-mail so I do not have to decline the request each time, that you continue to do so anyway?